linck628/raw-key-fingerprints/draft-lennox-raw-key-fingerprints.md

 public key at the session level or the appropriate media levels.
 In an initial offer, it SHOULD also include a valid SDP "fingerprint" attribute for a self-signed X.509 certificate as defined in
-{{!RFC8122}}, unless it knows for certain through out-of-bound means that the peer that will be performing the answer definitely supports raw keys.
+{{!RFC8122}}, unless it knows for certain through out-of-band means that the peer that will be performing the answer definitely supports raw keys.